geminerald/simon-game/README.md

 * I would like to thank Simen Daehlin for his help and feedback throughout.
 * I would also like to thank the Code Institute Tutor Support team for their help and patience.
+* Thanks to my friends and family who tested the game to the point of frustration.
-* Special thanks to Shane Quinn for his thorough testing and advice on how they can be fixed.
+* Special thanks to Shane Quinn for his especially thorough testing and advice, support and encouragement.